ethereum-optimism/optimism/specs/fault-proof.md

 #### `l2-output <outputroot>`

 Requests the host to prepare the L2 Output at the l2 output root `<outputroot>`.
+The L2 Output is the preimage of a [computed output root](./proposals.md#l2-output-commitment-construction).

 ## Fault Proof VM